Using a Nested Formula in Excel – 5 Examples

 Read More: Nested Formula with AVERAGE and ROUND Functions

-2. Nested AVERAGE with MAX and MIN Functions
+Example 2 – Nested formula with the AVERAGE, MAX and MIN Functions

 =AVERAGE(MAX(C5:C12),MAX(D5:D12))